kubrickfr/avsc-wiki/API.md

 + `schema` {Object|String} A JavaScript object representing an Avro schema (e.g. `{type: 'array', items: 'int'}`).
 As a convenience, when passing in a string which contains a slash, it will be interpreted as a path to a file containing a JSON-serialized Avro schema (so `parse('./Schema.avsc')` will load the schema from the file `Schema.avsc` in the current working directory).
 + `opts` {Object} Parsing options.
 The following keys are currently supported:
   + `namespace` {String} Optional parent namespace.
   + `registry` {Object} Optional registry of predefined type names.
-  + `unwrapUnions` {Boolean} By default, Avro expects all unions to be wrapped inside an object with a single key.
-Setting this to `true` will prevent this, slightly improving performance (encoding is then done on the first type which validates).
-JSON encoding isn't supported for unwrapped unions yet.
   + `typeHook(schema)` {Function} Function called after each new Avro type is instantiated.
 The new type is available as `this` and the relevant schema as first and only argument.